 Jesus Commands us to Evangelize Lost Mankind

 Our primary task is sharing Christ and leading people to a saving knowledge of Him.
-Making disciples begins with sharing the good news of salvation and leading them to put their faith in Jesus Christ as their personal Savior.
+Making disciples begins with sharing the good news of salvation, and leading them to put their faith in Jesus Christ as their personal Savior.
 Discipleship demands personal evangelism.
-But we don't just drop them when they trust in Christ; that is only the beginning.
+But we don't drop them when they trust in Christ; that is only the beginning.
 We are to disciple them, baptize them, and help them to grow in their new relationship with Christ.
 Our job is not complete until we teach them how to lead others to Christ, and we teach them how to disciple these new believers.

-During the last nine years we have concentrated on teaching Seminary Extension courses for pastors.
-I teach a seminary course to pastors and laymen in Arkansas for ten years as part of my responsibilities as Director of Missions at Delta Baptist Association gives me 12 weeks a year to do mission work in other parts of the world.
+During the last twelve years we have concentrated on teaching seminary extension courses for pastors.
+I taught seminary courses to pastors and laymen in Arkansas for ten years as part of my responsibilities as Director of Missions at Delta Baptist Association.
+The Association gave me 14 weeks a year to do mission work in other parts of the world.
 At the present time I am teaching Evangelism in Depth to pastors and church leaders in Latin America.
 I conduct three day workshops in different locations on personal evangelism.
 At the end of each conference we have many decisions for the pastors to follow-up on after we leave.
 They see immediate results from their participation in the evangelistic outreach and as they follow-up on these decisions, their church grows, and they in turn have people to disciple and teach.
 The Lord opened this door, and we are seeing His hand upon it.
-During the past five years I have the privilege of serving again in el Ecuador.
+During the past six years I have the privilege of serving again in el Ecuador.
 I serve as the International Coordinator, and visiting professor of Bible and theology at Peniel Theological Seminary in Riobamba, Ecuador.
 We have watched this new school start with thirteen students six years ago and grow to over 200 in attendance.
 You will find these reports onour missions report pages.
 I Saw God Do It!